vwillcox/Netapp-Touch/README.md

 Please check https://www.speedtest.net/apps/cli for information on installing this version.
 You will need to run it once manaully to agree to their Terms and conditions

+Network information now shows ALL connected interfaces (Wi-Fi, Wired etc) and displays them all!

 # Update September 2019
 I had been using the "IPGetter" python library.
 This has vanished.
 Thankfully there is a new library called "IPGetter2" and it has a compatiblity mode.
 So I have updated the code to use this